-Exhibit "ac" (Pages 4B.73-76) provides a full listing of all community-approved roof colors.
+Exhibit "at" (Pages 4B.73-76) provides a full listing of all community-approved roof colors.

 Standing seam metal roofs may be used, including patina copper, subject to approval by the Design Review Committee.
 Such roofs, however, shall have a matte finish to minimize glare.
-Flat roofs must be approved by the DRC on a case-bycase basis and cannot be white.